kwin/cppcheclipse/com.googlecode.cppcheclipse.lib/readme.txt

 Apache Commons Codec 1.4

 == TODO ==
-check if changing to Google-Collections might improve quality: http://code.google.com/p/google-collections/
+- check if changing to Google-Collections might improve quality: http://code.google.com/p/google-collections/
+- use POM first approach to download those dependencies from maven (only if the limitation in [1] are solved or
+- use a P2 repository which does already provide those libraries as OSGi bundles

 == Links ==
 http://wiki.eclipse.org/Eclipse_Plug-in_Development_FAQ#I.27m_using_third_party_jar_files_and_my_plug-in_is_not_working...